One Mighty and Strong: Smith's prophecy

 In a letter written to William W. Phelps on November 27, 1832, Joseph Smith transcribed a revelation that he said he received from Jesus Christ:

 [I]t shall come to pass, that I, the Lord God, will send one mighty and strong, holding the sceptre of power in his hand, clothed with light for a covering, whose mouth shall utter words, eternal words; while his bowels shall be a fountain of truth, to set in order the house of God, and to arrange by lot the inheritances of the Saints, whose names are found, and the names of their fathers, and of their children enrolled in the book of the law of God: while that man, who was called of God and appointed, that putteth forth his hand to steady the ark of God, shall fall by the vivid shaft of lightning....
 These things I say not of myself; therefore, as the Lord speaketh, He will also fulfill.See also reprint in Joseph Smith (B.H.
 Roberts ed.)
 (1902).
 History of the Church 1:297–99.

-Smith never publicly revealed the identity of the "One Mighty and Strong" referred to in this prophecy.

-In a letter to Brigham Young, dated May 6, 1867, Phelps mentioned that he believed that Smith's prophecy refers to Adam and his future arrival at Adam-ondi-Ahman.

 Canonization by The Church of Jesus Christ of Latter-day Saints

-The first Latter Day Saint denomination to canonize Smith's prophecy was the Church of Jesus Christ of Latter-day Saints (LDS Church).
-In 1876, the excerpt from the Smith–Phelps letter was included as Section 85 in the church's edition of the Doctrine and Covenants, a work of sacred canon for believers in the faiths scripture.
-The section continues to be found in the modern LDS Church's scripture.
-Since its canonization, members of the LDS Church and its splinter groups have been the primary groups of Latter Day Saints who have made claims of identifying the "one mighty and strong."
-However, some from Latter Day Saint denominations that have not canonized Smith's prophecy have also made similar identifications.
+In 1876, the excerpt from the Smith–Phelps letter was included as Section 85 in the Church of Jesus Christ of Latter-day Saints's edition of the Doctrine and Covenants.

 Interpretations

-In a 1905 statement, the First Presidency of the LDS Church—composed of Joseph F. Smith, John R. Winder, and Anthon H. Lund—offered two possible interpretations of the prophecy.
+In a 1905 statement, the First Presidency of the LDS Church—composed of Joseph F. Smith, John R. Winder, and Anthon H. Lund—clarified the prophecy: